basjqnatsks/HouseWatcher/README.md

-Code that downloads transactions from congress memebers and stores in NOSQL DB
+Code that downloads transactions from congress members and stores in NOSQL DB